nicolas-basma/nicolas-basma/README.md

 ### Hi I'm Nicolas :v:

-Full-Stack Junior Developer 👨‍💻 currently studying at the prestigious programming school 4️⃣2️⃣ :m:álaga where we learn to become developers who mainly know how to work as a team, learn from frustration ("divine treasure") and much more! <br>
+Junior Developer 👨‍💻 currently studying at the prestigious programming school 4️⃣2️⃣ :m:álaga where we learn to become developers who mainly know how to work as a team, learn from frustration ("divine treasure") and much more! <br>
 enjoy my repo! 😬